 Can I stop it?

 Unfortunately, you can’t stop purging.
 You also can’t predict it: one person might find that their skin purging is really extreme, while someone else may not experience it at all.

-The one exception to this is if you feel you may be having a negative reaction to your treatment.
-It’s uncommon, but if you notice that your skin is swollen or inflamed, or if you notice a rash or any blisters, you should definitely stop the treatment and speak with your doctor.
+While it’s uncommon, if you notice that your skin is swollen or inflamed, or if you notice a rash or any blisters, you should definitely stop the treatment and speak with your doctor as soon as possible.

 You can breathe a sigh of relief, because purging is definitely not permanent—it generally lasts around a month to six weeks.

 Some people like to wait until they have a spare few weeks on their calendar before they start a treatment that may make them purge, while others don’t mind as much and are happy to let their skin purge as they go about their everyday life.

 We won’t blame you if you want to start a skincare treatment over your work break or Christmas holidays when you’re not going out as much, but we also believe that purging, like acne, is absolutely nothing to be ashamed of.

 We’re in the ‘wear it with a smile’ camp.